Canop/codesort/README.md

 Sorting code manually is a tedious and boring task.

-That's where you can use **code-sort**.
+**code-sort** can sort struct fields, struct variants, enum variants, type declarations, match arms of any kind, function declarations, etc.

 ## Example

-## How code-sort works

-3 operations are at the core of code-sort

-1. select the optimal range to sort around the given line (optional, you can also specify)
-2. determine the entries
-3.

 ## Install code-sort

+## Usage

 ## Integrate code-sort in a code editor

-By default, **code-sort** takes the code to sort from stdin and writes the sorted code on stdout.
+By default, **code-sort** takes the code to sort from stdin and writes the sorted code to stdout.

 It can sort either the whole input, a given range (with `--range`), or select the best range around a given line (using `--around`).